-The Company reviews receivables to assess impairment at least on a quarterly basis.
-In determining whether an impairment loss should be recorded in the income statement, the Company makes judgments as to whether there is any observable data indicating that there is a measurable decrease in the estimated future cash flows from a portfolio of receivables before the decrease can be identified with an individual receivable in that portfolio.
-This evidence may include observable data indicating that there has been an adverse change in the payment status of debtors, national or local economic conditions that influence the receivables of the Company.
+The Parent Company and subsidiaries review receivables to assess impairment at least on a quarterly basis.
+In determining whether an impairment loss should be recorded in the income statement, the Parent Company and subsidiaries makes judgments as to whether there is any observable data indicating that there is a measurable decrease in the estimated future cash flows from a portfolio of receivables before the decrease can be identified with an individual receivable in that portfolio.
+This evidence may include observable data indicating that there has been an adverse change in the payment status of debtors, national or local economic conditions that influence the Parent Company and subsidiaries of the receivables.